Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/02-using-scripts-pipes.md

 ~~~
 {: .language-bash}

-What this script will do is continually read input using `read` until there is none left.
+What this script will do is continually read input using `read` until there is none left, at which point the script ends.
 For each line of input, we use `echo` and `grep` within a pipe to only filter out and only print any output that has `0` as the last character.
 The `$` in the `grep` search string means match on end of line, hence `0$` means match any string that ends with `0`.

 Then set its execute permissions, and execute it within a pipe like so: